amanrai31/React2/README3.md

     </>
   )
 }
-// If i add updater f/n inside setter, you can assume like React is executing 1st updater f/n then set the state || execute 2nd updater f/n then set the state and so
+// If i add updater f/n inside setter like [ setNumber(()=>number + 1) ], you can assume like React is executing 1st updater f/n then
-// on...
+// (value of n changed from n to n+1) set the state || execute 2nd updater f/n then set the state and so on
 ```

 - 2 main reasons =>